kermittheboi/android-tools-script/README.md

 - In case you get the "Permission denied" error in terminal, click on the script, hit Ctrl + I, go to Permissions and tick "Allow executing file as program".
 - If you get an error from extracting the zip file "platform-tools-latest-linux", open the terminal and run this command: unzip platform-tools-latest-linux -d ~
+- "bad interpreter".
+This error means you imported the code/script from Windows to Linux.
+Simply download or copy the script from a Linux VM/host and run it from there.

 ## ToDo List